UVigoMotorsport/gearchange/README.md

 - **s**: Enter set mode.

 ### Set mode
--**q**: Quit set mode.
+- **q**: Quit set mode.
--**p**: Enter clutch input lever mode.
+- **p**: Enter clutch input lever mode.
- -#### Clutch input lever mode
+ - #### Clutch input lever mode
   1. Put the lever to one maximum, send **d**.
   2. Put the lever to the minimum, send **d**.
   3. Put the lever to the other maximum, send **d** a final time.
- - If both maximums have voltages above or both below the minimum, both will be set to the value of the first maximum -**c**: Clutch servo set mode.
+ - If both maximums have voltages above or both below the minimum, both will be set to the value of the first maximum
+- **c**: Clutch servo set mode.
- -#### Clutch servo set mode
+ - #### Clutch servo set mode
- -Universal commands
+ - Universal commands
-  -**+**: Increase the microseconds.
+  - **+**: Increase the microseconds.
 More rotates the servo more in a clockwise direction (normally).
 The limit of the servo is usually 2000ms, the software limits you to 2500.
-  -**-**: Decrease the microseconds.
+  - **-**: Decrease the microseconds.
 Less rotates the servo more in a counter-clockwise direction (normally).
 The limit of the servo is usually 1000ms, the software limits you to 500.
-  -**q**: Quit this specific setting and go back up a level.
+  - **q**: Quit this specific setting and go back up a level.
 Changes are saved.
-  -**!**: No matter the level, quit Set mode and go back to normal mode.
+  - **!**: No matter the level, quit Set mode and go back to normal mode.
 Changes are saved.
- -Specific settings
+ - Specific settings
-  -**+**: Maximum declutched position.
+  - **+**: Maximum declutched position.
 This is where the lever on the steering wheel would be all the way pulled.
-  -**-**: Minimum declutched position.
+  - **-**: Minimum declutched position.
 This is when nobody is touching the lever.
-  -**d**: Deadzone position.
+  - **d**: Deadzone position.
 This is the initial position the servo jumps to when you leave the lever's deadzone.
--**g**: Gearchange servo set mode.
+- **g**: Gearchange servo set mode.
- -#### Gearchange servo set mode
+ - #### Gearchange servo set mode
- -Universal commands
+ - Universal commands
-  -**+**: Increase the microseconds.
+  - **+**: Increase the microseconds.
 More rotates the servo more in a clockwise direction (normally).
 The limit of the servo is usually 2000ms, the software limits you to 2500.
-  -**-**: Decrease the microseconds.
+  - **-**: Decrease the microseconds.
 Less rotates the servo more in a counter-clockwise direction (normally).
 The limit of the servo is usually 1000ms, the software limits you to 500.
-  -**q**: Quit this specific setting and go back up a level.
+  - **q**: Quit this specific setting and go back up a level.
 Changes are saved.
-  -**!**: No matter the level, quit Set mode and go back to normal mode.
+  - **!**: No matter the level, quit Set mode and go back to normal mode.
 Changes are saved.
- -Specific settings
+ - Specific settings
-  -**+**: Upchange
+  - **+**: Upchange
-  -**-**: Downchange
+  - **-**: Downchange
-  -**u**: Halfup - from 1 to N.
+  - **u**: Halfup - from 1 to N.
-  -**d**: Halfdown - from 2 to N.
+  - **d**: Halfdown - from 2 to N.
-  -**m**: Midpoint - This is where the servo should be normally, when there is no gearchange currently in progress.
+  - **m**: Midpoint - This is where the servo should be normally, when there is no gearchange currently in progress.
--**b**: Blip set mode (sets length of blip or cut) -#### Blip set mode
+- **b**: Blip set mode (sets length of blip or cut)
+ - #### Blip set mode
- -Universal commands
+ - Universal commands
-  -**+**: Increase the microseconds.
+  - **+**: Increase the microseconds.
 More rotates the servo more in a clockwise direction (normally).
 The limit of the servo is usually 2000ms, the software limits you to 2500.
-  -**-**: Decrease the microseconds.
+  - **-**: Decrease the microseconds.
 Less rotates the servo more in a counter-clockwise direction (normally).
 The limit of the servo is usually 1000ms, the software limits you to 500.
-  -**t**: Sends a blip or cut for the amount of time set.
+  - **t**: Sends a blip or cut for the amount of time set.
-  -**q**: Quit this specific setting and go back up a level.
+  - **q**: Quit this specific setting and go back up a level.
 Changes are saved.
-  -**!**: No matter the level, quit Set mode and go back to normal mode.
+  - **!**: No matter the level, quit Set mode and go back to normal mode.
 Changes are saved.
- -Specific settings
+ - Specific settings
-  -**u**: Set the amount of time to cut the throttle on upchange -**d**: Set the amount of time to blip on downchange
+  - **u**: Set the amount of time to cut the throttle on upchange
+  - **d**: Set the amount of time to blip on downchange